Shengw3n/Shengw3n.github.io/_includes/about/en.md

 Hi!
-I am Steven, currently an undergrad student at the University of British Columbia who just finished his first year in engineering.
-I’ve been part of the UBC Rockets engineering design team as a mechanical engineer.
-However I am now leaning towards electrical engineering.
-Join me on this blog as I document my engineering journey!
+I am Steven, currently a second year electrical engineering student here at the University of British Columbia.
+I have worked as a mechanical and manufacturing engineer for the UBC Rocket design team for the past year and is currently interning as a front end engineer.
+Welcome to my blog!

-## Blog history:
-- _2023.05.23_ Created this blog by customizing a template by [@Huxpro](https://github.com/Huxpro)
-- _2023.05.24_ Published the first post!